Rosie's Ranch

 Photo by Robin Scholz

-In August 2011 Haas began a three-year building/performance tour.
-Traveling from town to town they performed out of a tiny mobile house/stage while building the structure and organizing art events.
-These events brought people of diverse skills, passions, and interests together to share experiences, dreams, and stories.
-From discussions about local organic farming, to mime workshops, to movement studies, to live-body installation pieces, to drag shows, the stage was utilized as a platform for each community it traveled to.
-Within that span of time Haas hosted twelve separate events, each ranging from one to thirty days, all free of charge for participants.
-From Chicago to Huntsville to Albuquerque Haas partnered with art centers, city agencies, universities and individuals utilizing the MPD as a gathering site for workshops, brainstorming sessions, rehearsals and performances.
+In August 2011, Haas began a three-year art/work traveling experiment from a tiny mobile house/stage they built by hand.
+From Chicago to Huntsville to Albuquerque to Tucson, Haas partnered with art centers, city agencies, universities, and individuals, offering their house/stage as a gathering site for workshops, brainstorming sessions, rehearsals, and performances.
+These events brought together people of diverse skills, passions, and interests to share experiences, dreams, and stories.
+From discussions about local organic farming, to mime workshops, to movement studies, to live-body installation pieces, to drag shows, the stage served as a platform for each community it visited.
+Over that span, Haas hosted twelve separate events, each ranging from one to thirty days, all free of charge for artists and audience members.